 For more information, visit the evaluation guide in the guidance section – Evaluation Guide

-3 training courses have been developed for local DSUs:
+In 2021/2022, 3 training courses were developed for local decision support units:

 A Social Prescribing Literature Review has been produced to support the MDSN Evaluation Community of Practice (CoP) collaborative social prescribing evaluation project.
 Please click on the link below.

 The next Evaluation Community of Practice meeting is scheduled for Monday 22nd January 2024 at 10am.
 Katie Spanjers from the Strategy Unit will be presenting on a realist evaluation project that is currently in progress.

 The March Evaluation Community of Practice meeting is scheduled for 4th March 2024 at 10am.
 Mike Woodall from the Strategy Unit will be presenting ‘An Introduction to Impact Evaluation’.

 If you would like to attend these meetings and have not already received an invite, please contact Paul Mason

 Evaluation Community of Practice held on 29th March 22 – Lisa Cummins from the Health Economics Unit (and Evaluation CoP member) presented the ‘Challenges of carrying out economic evaluation locally’.
 Lisa went through an introduction to economic evaluation and gave an example of a recent project, highlighting the challenges and limitations.
 Copies of the slides can be found here: MSDN Eval COP 29 Mar 22 Agenda & Updates / Economic Evaluations Slides

 Evaluation Community of Practice meeting held on 24th May 22 – discussions took please around shaping the CoP for 22/23.
 It included our training offer, collaborative evaluation projects and ideas/topic discussions for future meetings.
 Copies of the slides can be found here: MDSN Eval COP 24 May 22 Agenda & updates Outcomes from the meeting will be shared in due course.